mne-tools/mne-python/doc/manual/decoding.rst

 Vectorizer
 ^^^^^^^^^^
 Scikit-learn API provides functionality to chain transformers and estimators by using :class:`sklearn.pipeline.Pipeline`.
 We can construct decoding pipeline and perform cross-validation and grid-search.
-However scikit-Learn transformers and estimators generally expect 2D data (n_samples * n_features), MNE transformers typically output data with higher dimensionality (e.g. n_samples * n_channels * n_frequencies * n_times).
+However scikit-Learn transformers and estimators generally expect 2D data (n_samples * n_features), whereas MNE transformers typically output data with higher dimensionality (e.g. n_samples * n_channels * n_frequencies * n_times).
 A Vectorizer therefore needs to be applied between the MNE and the Scikit-Learn steps: e.g: make_pipeline(Xdawn(), Vectorizer(), LogisticRegression())

 PSDEstimator
 ^^^^^^^^^^^^